IntentArchitect/Docs/articles/getting-started/tutorials/create-a-sample-app/02-create-a-petclinic-csharp/create-a-petclinic-csharp.md

 > [!NOTE]
 >
 > When the Software Factory Execution is minimized, it is now watching for any saved changes to the Intent Architect Application or its Modules and will re-run itself should any be detected.

-## Add missing Id fields to DTOs

-Up to this point, we are not presenting any `Id`s to the consumer of our API Services.

-Navigate back to the `Services` designer and perform the following actions:

-- Right-click on `OwnerDTO` and add a new field called `id` with the type `guid`.
-- In the properties panel, click on `Is Mapped`.
-- A `Mapping Path` field appears.
-Enter `Id`.
-- (Optional) Click and drag the `Id` field onto the `firstName` field which will re-order it such that it is now the first field.

-[!Video-Loop videos/service-mapping-pet-visit-with-ids.mp4]

-Click on save and note the blinking button at the bottom of the window due to the Software Factory Execution automatically happening again.
-It detected your having pressed save and automatically initiated a Software Factory Execution.

-[!Video-Loop videos/software-factory-execution-after-id-added.mp4]

-`APPLY` the change and do the same for the following types:

-- `PetDTO`
-- `PetVisitDTO`

 ## Test the generated application's back-end